← Back to research

 Executive Summary

 AutoGen is Microsoft's open-source framework for building multi-agent AI applications, pioneering conversation-based orchestration patterns that are now widely adopted across the industry.
-In 2026, Microsoft announced the merger of AutoGen with Semantic Kernel into Microsoft Agent Framework, signaling a strategic shift toward unified enterprise-ready agent development.
+Microsoft announced the merger of AutoGen with Semantic Kernel into Microsoft Agent Framework, signaling a strategic shift toward unified enterprise-ready agent development.

 AttributeValue